Mexico driving guide – Road rules in Mexico

 However, Yucatán drivers are polite and always drive by the speed limit.

-A reliable road map can help you get to your destination stress-free, but sometimes you need a local’s help to get to your destination faster.
+A GPS device or a reliable road map will help you get to your destination stress-free, but sometimes you need the help of a local to get to your destination faster and safer way.

 During your journey, you’ll likely ask locals for driving directions in Mexico.
 While some of them speak English, it’s best to practice basic Spanish to get the best responses from them when asking for help.